-- The water and sewer rate structure has evolved over a period of time to be very complicated, and it has been many years since a full review has been undertaken. - There are multiple fixed fee components the demand charge, the access fee, the infrastructure levy, and the insurance charge.
+- The water and sewer rate structure has evolved over time to be very complicated, and it has been many years since a full review has been undertaken. - There are multiple fixed fee components the demand charge, the access fee, the infrastructure levy, and the insurance charge.
 No other municipality takes this approach. - The current rate structure utilizes the concept of Equivalent Residential Unit (ERU) that essentially utilizes floor space in determining charges for commercial customers.
 However, this concept does not capture or track the true cost of service.
 For example, a business with a substantial amount of floor space that has one bathroom and utilizes very little water or sewer services will receive very sizeable utility bills.
 No other municipalities reviewed take this approach. - While the current rate structure does take into account both trucked and piped services, it does not distinguish between water and sewer services, meaning there is no specific charge for sewer services.
-This is important in terms of sending the right price signals and in planning for future development and system requirements. - Rates do not reflect the actual cost of service to various customers and there is a degree of cross-subsidization throughout the system, but most notably, between piped services and the more expensive trucked services. - The revenue to cost coverage ratio for trucked sewer services is 66% while the cost coverage for combined trucked water and sewer services is 75%.
-The range of reasonableness is generally considered to be between 90 percent and 110 percent. - While there is cross-subsidization, the full revenue requirement to cover system costs is being collected through water and sewer rates and non-rate revenues.
-In this context, all customers are being subsidized by other government funding of about \$3.8 million in the example of 2026 forecast.
+This is important in terms of sending the right price signals and in planning for future development and system requirements. - Rates do not reflect the actual cost of service to various customers and there is a degree of cross-subsidization throughout the system, but most notably, between piped services and the more expensive trucked services. - The revenue to cost coverage ratio for combined trucked water and sewer services is 64 percent.
+The range of reasonableness is generally considered to be between 90 percent and 110 percent. - In addition to cross-subsidization, the full revenue requirement to cover system costs is partially collected via non-rate revenues.
+In this context all customers are being subsidized by other government funding of about \$3.8 million in the example of 2027 forecast.
 As well, there is about \$2 million per year in non-rate revenue from the Infrastructure Levy found on utility bills.
+With approved increases in the infrastructure levy, this revenue is projected to increase to \$3.3 million by 2027.